 One of the many aspects which makes this game so exciting and unpredictable is the aspect of betting money.
-At the beginning of every round, all players must place a bet for themselves using poker chips as representatives for real money.
+At the beginning of every round, all players must place a bet for themselves using poker chips as representatives for real money similar to the way one can play online real money pokies that players in the region enjoy.
 The amount will depend on the player.

 The worth of a single chip usually ranges between $1 – $5, but these rules may change depending on the location and culture.

 The game starts with all players placing a bet.
 The dealer gives everyone (including himself) a card, placed face-up.
 The dealer then deals a second face up card to everyone, except himself, who is dealt one face-down card.

 If your cards amount to 21, you automatically win that round and are awarded 1.5 of your initial bet.
 The dealer will ask if you want another card, and if you say “hit”, he gives you one.